joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

 - **[Make boundaries explicit](/boundaries-over-coordination)**.
 Strong API contracts, automation, and clear ownership remove the need for weekly stand-ups just to keep everyone "in sync".

 Instead of a bottleneck, you get a network of empowered teams who can deliver value independently, with support, not blockage from specialists.
-Bottlenecks aren't fixed with better coordination; they're fixed by changing the architecture, so you need less of it in the first place.
+Bottlenecks aren't fixed with better coordination.
+They're fixed by changing the architecture, so you need less of it in the first place.

 ## Example Two: The Enabling Team That Became a Catch-All